ENGBMT 75313

 Structure

 You will analyse the literature and technologies specific to a topic of your choice.
 During self-guided work you will elaborate a manuscript that covers your literature research.
 In a final presentation you will be presenting your results.
-You will get support by input lectures providing you the basics of scientific work and presentation.
+You will get support by input lectures providing you the basics of scientific work and presentation skills.
+Peer-review will be also practiced to illustrate processes of scientific dissemination.

 Comments